Freedom of Information and Protection of Privacy (FOI)

 The principles of the Act are to provide a balance between access and protection:

-- The public has the right to access government information.
+- The public has the right to access government information; and

 - Individuals have the right to have their personal information protected.

-It has always been a priority in Delta to be helpful in providing information and assistance to the public.
+At the City of Delta, it has always been a priority to be helpful in providing information and assistance to the public.
 Since the advent of the Act, however, we have had to apply its provisions, which means that while we give access to some information more readily, we must restrict access to documents containing personal information.
+For example, a person may not receive access to closed Council meeting agendas, minutes or materials, someone else's personal information, information that would harm third party business interests or law enforcement investigations and proceedings.
+Each request is reviewed and evaluated individually with regard to the Act.

 What does the Act cover?

-The important thing to remember is that the Act covers records and the information contained in those records.
-It is not the intention of the Act that staff compile and summarize research.
-Think of using the Act as a library card - it allows you access to a book (record), but you have to do the research work necessary for your purposes.
+It is important to note that the Act covers records and the information contained in those records; the FOI process is not a method to request that City staff compile and summarize research on a particular topic.
+The Act is like using a library card - it allows you access to a book (record), but you have to do the research necessary for your purposes.

 For further information on the Act, please refer to the website of the Office of the Information and Privacy Commissioner for British Columbia.